thomasmarwitz/tools/README.md

 Create pixel art with customizable grid size and color palette.

 ## Features
-- No external dependencies
+- No external dependencies (all external javascript libraries were downloaded and included in the project)
 - Offline capable
-- Mobile-friendly interface
+- No ads
-- Clean, minimalist design